 (4)† (U) All required police certificates have been provided.

 d.
-(U) Under specific circumstances approved by VO, NVC will not schedule a visa interview until all requested documentation has been provided.
+(U) Under specific circumstances approved by VO for some IVIS cases and for all PIVOT cases, NVC will not schedule a visa interview until all requested documentation has been provided.
 NVC refers to this as the Fully Qualified process.

 e.
 (U) A case that is required to be Fully Qualified will be reviewed for the following: